Sadly Noeleen Sutton passed away unexpectedly but peacefully in her sleep on 9 January 2020.

 4. INVITE OTHER FAMILY - though it helps immensely if they are on the tree first - just tell us where they fit in.

-As a member of NZ Society of Genealogists she has been involved with Howick branch and served on committees, been librarian and an indexer for which she gained NZSG merit awards.
-For over 20 years she has been a volunteer indexer at Archives NZ, Auckland.
+As a member of NZ Society of Genealogists she was involved with starting the Howick branch and served on committees, been librarian and an indexer for which she gained NZSG merit awards.
+For over 20 years she was a volunteer indexer at Archives NZ, Auckland.
 Researching our family tree has taken her on 10 trips to the largest genealogical library in the world, the LDS Family History Library in Salt Lake City, Utah and the 2nd biggest, Fort Wayne Library in Indiana.
-She has a readers card for library of Congress, Washington.
-She has also researched in many archives, libraries and repositories through-out England and Scotland.
+She has a readers card for the Library of Congress, Washington.
+She has also researched in many archives, libraries and repositories throughout England and Scotland.

-If you want a PDF version of the tree (2000 pages but easily searchable without having to login), kindly email Grant.
+If you want a PDF version of the tree and notes (2000 pages but easily searchable without having to login), please email email@example.com

-Note that the name of this Tree is the four surnames of two of Noeleens grandchildren's grandparents.
+Note that the name of this Tree is the surnames of two of Noeleens grandchildren's grandparents.